universewithin/universewithin.github.io/octa.md

 - vertices?
 - edges?

-In the language of math, this object is called an ___octahedron___.
+In the language of math, this object is called an __octahedron__.
-This name offers a clue to the number of faces it has.
+The name offers a clue to the number of faces it has.

 ---